Debt Camel

 This may have been from the start when you were first given an overdraft.
 Or the initial low limit may have been fine, then the bank increased it to a level which it was impossible for you to repay.

-If the bank saw signs of financial difficulty, it should not have increased your credit limit.
+If the bank saw signs of financial difficulty, it should not have increased your credit limit, even if you asked for it.
 And it should have considered offering your help (the regulator’s word is forbearance) for example by stopping adding charges.

 The bank should have seen you were in difficulty